-IKFF, International Kettlebell and Fitness Federation – Focus on kettlebell sport, which emphasises efficient movement and conservation of energy over a long duration of time.
+IKFF, International Kettlebell and Fitness Federation – Focus on kettlebell sport, which emphasises efficient movement over a long duration of time.

 If you want a super simple beginner program to start with, check out Simple and Sinister by Pavel Tsatsouline.
 The main programming literally involves only two exercises with enough progression built in to keep you busy for a good long while.

-Kettlebell Kings also maintains a page dedicated to workouts, as well as a mailing list you can sign up for to periodically receive new workouts.
+Kettlebell Kings also maintains a page dedicated to workouts and a mailing list specifically for new workouts.